Research

 • Study of repetition code for fidelity-guaranteed entanglement routing in quantum communication

-2. Quantum Network Emulation
+2. Quantum Information Theory

 Quantum network emulation is a sandbox tool of investigating the quantum communication technology for our future next generation communication networks.
 This emulation tool is used to not only examine the principles pf quantum mechanics to facilitate the development of quantum networks in the aspects of quantum information sources, quantum memories, quantum repeaters, and quantum detectors, but also look into distinctive features of quantum mechanics, such as superposition and entanglement, to attain, develop and test protocols for quantum networks in a large-scale manner.
 Possible research topics are: